mooxphp/moox/README.md

 ### Pull requests

 Create a PR to `main`.
-Please use the conventional commits like explained above.
+Use conventional commits like explained above.

-We'll syntax check your PR message before merging your commmit.

 ### Semver